ceteri/exelixi/README.md

 First, launch one Executor locally:

-    nohup executor.py 9311 &
+    nohup ./src/executor.py 9311 &

-Then launch a Framework to run the default [GA]:
+Then launch a Framework to run the default [GA] as an example:

+    ./src/driver.py localhost:9311 shard/config ./test
-    ./driver.py localhost:9311 pop/init ./test
+    ./src/driver.py localhost:9311 pop/init ./test
-    ./driver.py localhost:9311 stop ./test
+    ./src/driver.py localhost:9311 stop ./test

 Note that it is recommended to use [Anaconda] as the Python version 2.7 platform.

+## Current Status

-<b>current status:</b> running one master/one slave only (e.g., on a laptop)
+2013-11-21 running one master/one slave only (e.g., on a laptop)

 ## Background